eduardovizuete/udemy_spring_boot_cloud_microservices/README.md

 ### Communication REST API Call from Employee-Service to Organization-Service
 ### Register Organization-Service as Eureka Client
 ### Refactor Organization-Service to use Config Server
+### Configure Spring Cloud Bus and Routes for Organization-Service in API-Gateway